s-maurice/Tetris_Learning/readme.md

 Notes - Features to be added:
-increase action space to contain all possible actions add feature for locations to clear top line - 1x10 slice of gap locations add feature for distance to drop point to clear line add feature for number of empty spaces on top line add feature for the number of horizontal and vertical blocks the current piece and saved piece take up - to help determine rotation convert draw_board into class, allowing for func calling to draw any board - used to illustrate boards during training (done) change reward function to reward keeping the board height low - so it tries to avoid stacking up
+increase action space to contain all possible actions add feature for locations to clear top line - 1x10 slice of gap locations (done) add feature for distance and rotation to drop point to clear line add feature for the complete board when the piece is dropped right now add feature for width and height of current piece (done) add feature for the number of horizontal and vertical blocks the current piece and saved piece take up - to help determine rotation convert draw_board into class, allowing for func calling to draw any board - used to illustrate boards during training (done) change reward function to reward keeping the board height low - so it tries to avoid stacking up